 We recently caught up with Erisa Takeda ’17, a political science and French double major with a minor in environmental studies.
-She now works for The United Nations Educational, Scientific and Cultural Organization (UNESCO) at their regional office in Jakarta, Indonesia to make it a more inclusive city for citizens with disabilities.
-She will also attend Sciences Po, a highly selective graduate school in Paris, after she concludes her time in Jakarta.
-Read more about what Erisa is currently working on, her career plans, and her advice for LMU students in her Q&A below:
+She now interns with The United Nations Educational, Scientific and Cultural Organization (UNESCO) at their regional office in Jakarta, Indonesia, where they’re focused on creating a more inclusive city for citizens with disabilities.
+Next up she’s planning to attend Sciences Po, a highly selective graduate school in Paris.
+Read more about Erisa’s current work, her future career plans, and her advice for LMU students in her Q&A below:

 Q: We heard you were recently accepted to graduate school (congratulations!).
-Can you talk a little bit about what you’re studying and what you hope to do with your degree in the future?
+Can you talk a little bit about what you’ll be studying and what you hope to do with your degree in the future?

 Q: What are you currently working on at UNESCO?

 A: I work for the Social and Human Sciences sector at the Regional Office in Jakarta, Indonesia.
 Since this sector is kind of the ‘human rights’ sector of UNESCO, I help with several projects.
-One such example is building inclusive societies/cities for persons with disabilities and addressing the bioethics of transboundary haze and its effect on the most marginalized communities.
-Also, since I was initially supposed to work for the Culture sector, the Programme Specialist for Culture has also asked me to help with her project that promotes and protects cultural rights for persons with disabilities.
+One such example is building inclusive societies/cities for persons with disabilities.
+Another is addressing the bioethics of transboundary haze and its effects on the most marginalized communities.
+Also, since I was initially hired to work for the Culture sector, I help the Programme Specialist for Culture with her project, which promotes and protects cultural rights for persons with disabilities.

 Q: What have been the most challenging and the most rewarding parts of your position?